 501 Commons has been raising funds from companies and individuals in order to reduce the participation fees.
 However, all organizations will pay a share of the costs on a sliding sale based on your budget.

 Schedule: The Fall 2017 Plan IT cohort starts with the Program Launch on October 5, 2017 and ends with a celebration on February 27, 2018.
+If your organization is unavailable October 5, there is flexibility to still participate in the program.

 Want to know if Plan IT is a good fit for your organization?
 Contact Crystal Cheairs at email@example.com.